cbarkr/blog/content/homelab/part 1.md

 Let this be a reminder to use all to **always** wipe drives before selling them.
 Or better yet, take them out and smash them with a hammer until they're nothing but shards and dust of metal and plastic.

-Anyways, after formatting the drives, I created a Debian install disk, and began the install.
+Since I wanted to use these drives, I didn't choose the former option, but I did make sure to format everything.
+Then I created a Debian install disk, and began the install.
 I chose Debian because it's familiar (I use Ubuntu as my daily driver), but also because it's simple, stable, and secure.
-Even though I'm primarily going to be accessing the lab via terminal, I installed KDE Plasma as the desktop environment, and oh is it pretty.
-I guess it'll be something nice to look at whenever I do actually use the GUI.
+I installed KDE Plasma as the desktop environment, and oh is it pretty.
 Here's the obligatory neofetch screenshot.

 ![[homelab_rice.png]]